-A device driver block is a specialized form of the MATLAB System block that generates custom C/C++ code when deployed to an Intel® SoC device.
-Device driver blocks provide users easy access to features of hardware boards, such as communication protocols or hardware libraries, not available in the Embedded Coder Support Package for Intel SoC Devices.
+A device driver block is a specialized form of the MATLAB System block that generates custom C/C++ device driver code when deployed to an Arduino® hardware board.
+Device driver blocks provide users easy access to hardware board features, such as communication protocols or hardware libraries, not available in the Simulink Support Package for Arduino Hardware.

-Learn the system requirements and recommended skills to develop device driver blocks for ARM® Cortex®-A based hardware boards.
+Learn the system requirements and recommended skills to develop device driver blocks for Arduino hardware boards.

 - Structure of Device Driver System Object

-Understand the concepts and operation of device driver blocks implemented using System object™.
+Understand the concepts and operation of device driver blocks implemented using System object.